do you need to block or will a little soak work?

 img_0305.jpg

 1. Start with a sink of tepid water.
-Not too hot but not to cold either.
+Not too hot but not too cold either.
 You can soak with or without a wool wash product like SOAK or EUCALAN.
-Some times I do.
-Some times I don’t.
+Sometimes I do.
+Sometimes I don’t.

 IMG_0306